thesamet/intcode-disasm/src/docs/machine_arch.md

 goto [R]
 ```

-# Implementation details of low_ir

-Phi instruction is used in SSA representation to represent the value of a variable at a given point in the program.
-It is used to represent the value of a variable that is defined by multiple paths in the program.
-Phi instructions are used to ensure that the value of a variable is consistent across all paths in the program.

-The `Data` instruction is used to represent data values in the program.
-It is used to represent locations in the program that are constants or variables.

 ## Instruction simplification

 The code has automatic simplification logic that converts certain patterns to more readable forms: